 - Tsougrias beach, a nice beach located on the little Tsougrias island, a few kilometers south-east from Skiathos;

-- Skopelos, another greek island in the Sporades archipelago, more natural and relaxed,
+- Skopelos, another greek island in the Sporades archipelago, more natural and relaxed than Skiathos;

-- various other possibilities and combinations that you’ll find on the signs in front of the boats or that they will personally show you walking walking in front of the port.
+- various other possibilities and combinations that you’ll find on the signs in front of the boats or that they will personally show you while walking in front of the port.

-And now, let’s start with things you need to pay attention.
+And now, let’s start with the things you need to pay attention to.

-If you try checking some reviews on tripadvisor or similar websites about these boat tours, you’ll find plenty of bad reviews of people saying that the tour has been canceled or destination has changed without notice because boat members say that sea and wind conditions are not good enough to approach Lalaria beach.
+If you have a look at some reviews on Tripadvisor or similar websites about these boat tours, you’ll find plenty of bad reviews of people saying that the tour has been canceled or destination has changed without notice because boat crew said that sea and wind conditions wasn’t good enough to approach Lalaria beach.

 Many of them are basically complaining about the fact that there was no notice and no refund after they’ve been brought to some different and not appealing beaches.

 So, because of the “Meltemi” wind often blowing from the North of the island, that may cause a rough see, always check with an app like Windfinder the wind forecast for the day you want to get to Lalaria Beach.

 The best would be checking weather and wind conditions and booking the trip one day before, not many days in advance, as forecasts may change again.

 If you see that tomorrow is not windy, you can book and you probably won’t lose your money (as you need to pay in advance).
 Otherwise better wait another day.